NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ## File Information

 Similar to the case information, the GDC Portal provides a number of hooks for querying file information.
 These hooks are located in the `@gff/core` package.
-To get a list of file associated with a cohort, the `useGetFilesQuery` hook can be used.
+To get a list of files associated with a cohort, the `useGetFilesQuery` hook can be used.
 This call is used in the repository application.
 The repository application is used to display the files associated with a cohort.
 The `useGetFilesQuery` hook takes a number of arguments:

 ```typescript
 import {